Mandy Meyer: International career

 In 1980, Meyer was approached by Chris von Rohr, founding member and bass player of Krokus, about joining the band following the departure of Tommy Kiefer.
 He accepted the offer and toured Europe and the United States for the next two years in support of Krokus's Hardware album.
 At the end of the touring cycle, Meyer decided to move on and began looking for musicians for his own project, teaming up with two members of Lucerne, Switzerland band Roxane, vocalist Tommy Andris and bassist Tommy Keiser.
 The trio set off for Memphis, Tennessee in 1982 where Andris was soon replaced by former Target vocalist, Jimi Jamison.
 Rounding out the line-up were guitarist/keyboardist Jack Holder (ex-Black Oak Arkansas) and drummer Jeff Klaven.
 Managed by Butch Stone, who was also handling Krokus and Black Oak Arkansas and had managed Target, the fledgling new group, named Cobra, quickly became a fixture on the local Memphis scene and scored a record deal with Epic Records.
 Cobra would issue their one and only album, the Tom Allom produced First Strike, in 1983.
 Only a moderate commercial success and plagued by management problems, the band went their separate ways in 1984, with members going on to join Survivor, Krokus, and, in Meyer's case, Asia.
-An unreleased Cobra song, "I'm A Fighter", would find its way onto Van Zant's self-titled 1985 album and became the theme song for WWF wrestler Paul Orndorff, aka "Mr. Wonderful".
+An unreleased Cobra song, "I'm A Fighter", would find its way onto Van Zant's self-titled 1985 album and became the theme song for WWE wrestler Paul Orndorff, aka "Mr. Wonderful".

 After getting a call from Asia's manager, Brian Lane, upon a recommendation by Geffen Records A&R man, John Kalodner, Meyer agreed to travel to London, England for an audition as the band were looking for a replacement for Steve Howe.
-The parties hit if off well and Meyer was invited to join the group and take part in the recording of Asia's third album, Astra, issued in late 1985.
+The parties hit it off well and Meyer was invited to join the group and take part in the recording of Asia's third album, Astra, issued in late 1985.
 Not as commercially successful as the first two albums, although the single "Go" was an MTV hit, the record label cancelled the projected tour because of lack of interest.
 In 1986, Asia folded, bringing the group to an end for the time being, with Meyer moving to Los Angeles, California in 1987.
 There he began working with the likes of Mark Ashton, Stealin Horses, Nelson, John Waite, and House of Lords, co-writing the latter's lead-off single, "I Wanna Be Loved", off their eponymous 1988 debut album.
 He would make a lead guitar guest appearance on the band's sophomore album, Sahara, in 1990.
 Meyer also formed his own band, Katmandü, with Irishman Dave King (ex-Fastway) on lead vocals.
 The group released a self-titled album on Epic Records in 1991 and did some limited touring before disbanding in the wake of the early 1990s grunge rock avalanche.